 The coffee industry is changing and booming every year.
-The US coffee industry market grows to the $45.5 billion in 2018.
-With such increase in demand for coffee, it is projected that this number will grow to over 40,000 by 2023.
+The US coffee industry market grows to $45.5 billion in 2018.
+With such an increase in demand for coffee, it is projected that this number will grow to over 40,000 by 2023.

 The coffee shops aren’t just serving brewed happiness, but also creating a community to socialize and interact.
-The have become places where people fall in love, meet up, conduct corporate meetings, catch up with friends, or go on a first date.
+They have become places where people fall in love, meet up, conduct corporate meetings, catch up with friends, or go on a first date.
 Not to mention, the WiFi revolution has made them a great destination for remote workers and students to connect and study.